Contact Us Today (424) 372-3112

 Drug Patch

-If you were convicted of a California drug-related crime, the court has the option to order drug patches which test for methamphetamine, heroin, cocaine, marijuana, and PCP.
+If you were convicted of a California drug-related crime, the court has the option to order drug patches that test for methamphetamine, heroin, cocaine, marijuana, and PCP.
 These drug patches are tested and replaced weekly.

 Eligibility Requirements for Home Confinement